Holy Wood (In the Shadow of the Valley of Death): A: Of Red Earth

-"The Nobodies" is a mournful, elegiac dirge constructed over a clavecin électrique and synthesized-drums.
+"The Nobodies" is a mournful, elegiac dirge constructed over an electric harpsichord and synthesized-drums.
 Its title is taken from a quote by Mark David Chapman.
 The verse "Today I am dirty and I want to be pretty, tomorrow I'll know that I'm just dirt" has an Iggy Pop-style vocal delivery, building to the "adrenaline-fueled" chorus.
 CMJ noted that the song could be interpreted as a tribute to the Columbine shooters, but its point was not to glorify violence; rather, it was to depict a society drenched in its children's blood.
 "The Death Song" is the turning point for Adam; he no longer cares.
 Manson described it as sarcastic and nihilistic: "it's like 'We have no future and we don't give a fuck'."
 Kerrang! described it as one of the album's heaviest songs.
 The bridge of "Lamb of God" paraphrases the chorus of "Across the Universe" (from 1970's Let It Be), whose lyric "Nothing's gonna change my world" inspired the song.
 Manson elaborated that: "Mark David Chapman came along and proved him very wrong.
 That was always something growing up that was very sad and tragic to me".
 The song uses the assassinations of John F. Kennedy and John Lennon to criticize the media's veneration of death, and for turning tragedy into televised spectacle.
 It is keyboard-heavy and feature a variety of instrumentation ranging from a piano, a minipiano, a leslie speaker, and multiple synthesizers.
 Unusual recording techniques were employed for its rhythm and acoustic guitar parts.
 "Born Again" is the second song on the record to use the synth bass and is the only other song, apart from "The Nobodies", to use the drum machine.
 The song's guitar tracks were led by Ramirez and supplemented by contributions from John 5.
 "Burning Flag" is a pounding heavy-metal song reminiscent of American industrial metal band Ministry.